birdonelive/brainhurtgames/README.md

-# brainhurtgames
+# Brain Hurt Games

-Official Repository for Brain Hurt Games
+Official Repository for Brain Hurt Games, a game designed to make your brain HURT.\
+Originally owned by Larry Studios